Mithilesh-create/Stock-App/readme.md

 then run "npm install" command to install all the dependencies
 ===============================================================================

-After installing all the dependencies
+After installing all the dependencies of front folder Come back outside to APP.PY now install beautiful soup
+"pip install beautifulsoup4"
 ===============================================================================

 Run the app.py in one terminal(you should be outside front folder)